Henry Hamilton Beamish

 Henry Hamilton Beamish (2 June 1873 – 27 March 1948) was a leading British antisemitic journalist and the founder of The Britons in 1919, the first organisation set up in Britain for the express purpose of diffusing antisemitic propaganda.
 After a conviction for libel the same year, Beamish fled Britain and began a career of touring speaker, travelling to Germany, Canada, the United States or Japan in order to promote antisemitic and fascist causes.
 In 1923, he spoke at one of Adolf Hitler's meetings in Munich, and met Julius Streicher in Nuremberg in 1937.
-Beamish settled in Southern Rhodesia in 1938, where he served as an independent Member of the Southern Rhodesian Legislative Assembly between 1938 and 1940, then was interned for three years during the Second World War due to his pro-Nazi sentiments.
+Beamish settled in Southern Rhodesia in 1938, where he served as an independent member of the Southern Rhodesian Legislative Assembly between 1938 and 1940.
+During the Second World War, he was interned for three years due to his pro-Nazi sentiments.
 Upon his release, Beamish returned to England and died in March 1948, aged 74.

 Biography

 Early life and education

 Henry Hamilton Beamish was born on 2 June 1873, the fifth son of Blanche Georgina Hughes (1840–1904) and Rear-Admiral Henry Hamilton Beamish (1829–1911), a former A.D.C. to Queen Victoria.
 His birth was registered at the civil parish of St George, Hanover Square in London.
 Beamish's father came from a prosperous family of Anglo-Irish landowners, although their wealth had already melted away by the time of his parents' birth.
 His mother was the granddaughter of General Sir Loftus William Otway; the Otway family possessed Castle Otway in County Tipperary, Ireland.
 Beamish's brother, Rear-Admiral Tufton Beamish (1874–1951), served as a Conservative MP for Lewes in 1924–1931 and 1936–1945.

 Beamish attended Romanoff House Boys' School in Tunbridge Wells, Kent, then left home at 16.
 In the UK 1891 Census, he appears as a 17-year-old agricultural student at the Colonial College in Hollesley, in Suffolk.